sandeep27choudhary/sandeep27choudhary/README.md

 # 💫 About Me:
-I'm a DevOps Engineer with keen interest in Mob/Web Application development and latest technologies
+I'm a DevOps Engineer with keen interest in Mob/Web Application development and latest technologies.
+I know how to do multiple things by using google search and of-course chatgpt.
+In world of AI I still like  books, pencil & paper.

 ## 🌐 Socials: